Ch1lliJam/ICS-Timetabler/README.md

 - scraping algorithm to find the correct webpage for the specific module then direct user there

 - add settings page to let user customise settings

-- every time user refreshes page (so at top of view_lectures page, call the removeOldLectures function from the ics_processor.php so the user doesn't see old lectures)

 ### Done: